PuceBaboon/git_auto-update/README.md

 This script uses "find" to build a tree of the subdirectories below a given starting point and then checks for a .git subdirectory within each of them to decide whether to run a "pull" or not.

 It recognizes an exclude file (currently named "Do_Not_Update.txt") in the top-level directory which should contain a list of subdirectories, one per line, which you do -not- want to have updated (these might be active branches which you're working on).
+Please refer to the included example Do_Not_Update.txt file for the format of entries for this file.

-It also recognizes an empty file (named "Do_Not_Update") which, if present in a subdirectory, will also cause that specific directory to be excluded from the automatic update process.
+The script also recognizes an empty file (named "Do_Not_Update") which, if present in a subdirectory, will cause that specific directory to be excluded from the automatic update process.

 The script writes a log file with the status of each attempted pull request.